-RAM allows you to create and manage multiple user identities under an account, and attach different authorization policies to different identities or identity groups.
-This grants different resource access permissions to different users.
+RAM allows you to create and manage multiple identities under an account and to attach different policies to different identities or identity groups.
+That is, RAM grants different resource access permissions to different users.

-Identity refers to any person, system, or application that uses resources from the console or by using Open APIs.
-To enable identity management in different application scenarios, RAM supports two types of identities, which are RAM-User and RAM-Role.
+An identity refers to any person, system, or application that uses resources in the RAM console or through open APIs.
+To manage identities in different application scenarios, RAM supports two types of identities, RAM users and RAM roles.

-A RAM-User is a real identity of a fixed ID and an identity authentication AccessKey.
-Generally, a RAM-User refers to a person or an application.
+- A RAM user is an entity identity with a fixed ID and an identity authentication key.
+Generally, a RAM user corresponds to a person or an application.

-A RAM-Role is a virtual identity of a fixed ID, but no identity authentication AccessKey.
+- A RAM role is a virtual identity with a fixed ID but without an identity authentication key.

-RAM allows you to create and manage multiple authorization policies under your Alibaba Cloud account.
-In essence, each authorization policy is a collection of permissions.
-Administrators can attach one or more authorization policies to a RAM identity (including RAM-Users and RAM-Roles).
+RAM allows you to create and manage multiple policies under your account.
+In essence, each policy is a collection of permissions.
+Administrators can attach one or more policies to a RAM identity (a RAM user or RAM role).

-The RAM authorization policy language expresses the meaning of the authorization policy in detail.
-A policy can grant permissions to an API-Action and Resource-ID, and specify multiple restrictions (such as source IP address, access time, and MFA).
+The RAM policy language expresses fine-grained authorization semantics.
+A policy can grant permissions to a specific API action or resource ID and specify multiple restrictions (such as source IP address, access time, and MFA).

-- An Alibaba Cloud account is the basic entity for judging the ownership of Alibaba Cloud resources and billing for resource consumption.
+- An account is the basic entity for judging the ownership of Alibaba Cloud resources and billing for resource consumption.

-- RAM users exist only in the RAM instances of a certain Alibaba Cloud account.
-RAM users do not possess resources, and the resources they create under authorization belong to the parent account.
-RAM users do not possess bills, and all expenses incurred by their authorized operations are debited to the parent account.
+- RAM users exist only in RAM instances of a certain account.
+RAM users do not possess resources, and the resources they create under authorization belong to their accounts.
+RAM users do not possess bills, and all fees incurred by their authorized operations are debited to their accounts.

-- In terms of permissions, the relationship between your Alibaba Cloud account and its RAM users is like root–user (such as the relationship in Linux).
+- From the permission perspective, an account and its RAM users are in root–user relationship (similar to the relationship in Linux).

-- The root user has all operation and control permissions for resources.
+- The root user has all operation and control permissions on resources.

-- A RAM user has only some permissions that are granted by the root user.
-In addition, the root user can revoke the permissions granted to a RAM user at any time.
+- RAM users only have permissions that are granted by the root user.
+The root user can revoke the permissions at any time.

 RAM is applicable to the following enterprise scenarios:

-- An enterprise needs to easily manage the account and permissions of each operator (or application).
+- An enterprise needs to manage the account and permissions of each operator (or application) in a simplified manner.

 - An enterprise does not want to calculate the costs and fees for each operator (or application) separately.

-- Company A only needs one Alibaba Cloud account (in the figure, this is companyA@aliyun.com).
+- Company A only needs one account (for example, companyA@aliyun.com).

-- All resources belong to this Alibaba Cloud account.
-As the resource owner, this account has full control of all resources.
-This account is also responsible for paying all bills.
+- All resources belong to the account.
+As the resource owner, the account has full control over all resources.
+It also pays for all bills.

-- A can use RAM to create independent user accounts for operators under the account (the employees who perform operation and maintenance on resources) and perform authorization management.
+- Company A can use RAM to create independent user accounts for operators (the employees who perform operation and maintenance on resources) under the account and grant permissions to them.

 - User accounts do not possess resources.
-By default they do not have access permissions for the resources they create and can only perform operations on resources after their permissions are authorized.
+By default, they do not have access permissions on the resources they create and can only operate on the resources after they are authorized.

-- The charges incurred due to operations of user accounts are billed to the primary account.
-Separate billing for user accounts is not supported.
+- The fees incurred due to operations of user accounts are billed by their accounts.
+User accounts have no permission to pay for themselves.